Tarlant Winery Guide

-Still very much a family-run operation, this small Champagne house has an incredible lineage that dates back to 1687!
+Still a family-run operation, this small Champagne house has an incredible lineage dating back to 1687!
 They produce roughly 1000 cases a year, and quality, not quantity, is the goal here.
 And with spectacular results!
 The wines of Tarlant are a credit to the determination and brilliance of successive generations of the Tarlant family – intense, refined, and incredibly stylish Champagnes.
-It is a vision that began with the pioneering efforts of Pierre Tarlant, the first winegrower in the Aisne district in Champagne.
+This vision began with the pioneering efforts of Pierre Tarlant, the first winegrower in the Aisne district in Champagne.
 Subsequently, his son Michel and grandson would continue his work and sow the seeds for a lifetime involvement in Champagne for the Tarlant family.

 Wines produced